dorcoh/blog/_posts/2017-06-19-entropy-patch.md

 So before we dive in, here's a bit of motivation:

-SAT is NP-Hard problem, briefly that means there is no efficient algorithm (with polynomial complexity) that solve this problem.
-Moreover, the problem gets harder (exponentially) as we increase its input (the number of variables).
+SAT is NP-Hard problem <b>[citation-needed]</b>, briefly that means there is no efficient algorithm (i.e., with polynomial complexity in the size of input) that solve this problem.
+More precisely, the problem gets harder exponentially as we increase its input.

 There's also an annual contest for SAT solvers (programs that solve the SAT problem) which are heavily used in the industry on the domain of formal verification.